"$Cam-Florist" @ HoodFlorist.com

 After producing a $CAM-Florist movie, Claude Neighbors III keeps the flower shop where they filmed open in Detroit.
 This store supports his "Hustle & Flowers", with group of friends, the "Band of Hood-Alums."
 The following is a 10-episode series based on The Gift and The Curse album, featuring Byrd 100 and The Gifted-One.

-1. Claude the Dreamer (19 Man)
+1. Claude the Dreamer (19 yo Mann)

 This version of Claude was often lost in thought, imagining the stories behind each flower.
 He spent his days crafting poetic arrangements and dreaming up whimsical displays.
 Customers loved visiting him for his enchanting ideas, as he would often suggest flowers based on the emotions they wished to convey.

-2. Claude the Perfectionist (28 at )
+2. Crystal the Perfectionist

 Claude the Perfectionist was meticulous in his work.
 Every bouquet had to be symmetrical, and every petal had to be perfectly aligned.
 His attention to detail ensured that the shop was always immaculate, and his customers appreciated the artistry in his arrangements.
 However, his high standards sometimes led to frustration when things didn’t go as planned.

-3. Claudia the Social Butterfly
+3. Rochelle the Social Butterfly

-4. Claude the Scientist
+4. Roosevelt the Scientist

 Claude the Scientist took a different approach, focusing on the biology and care of the flowers.
 He was always experimenting with new ways to extend the life of blooms and researching the best conditions for each type of plant.
 His knowledge made him a go-to expert for customers seeking advice on how to care for their flowers at home.